Repaying your Mortgage

 - Cash is king.
 Repayment may complicate your cash cushion plans.

 - As a mortgaged homeowner you are a member of a politically powerful group.
 The government cannot allow anything too nasty to happen to you (as a group).

-That's the last step of the 5/95 plan.
+That's the last step of the foundation 5-step plan.
 You have arrived at a set of financial decisions that seem sensible.
 What you have not done is to peer into the future to see the consequences of those decisions.
 Nor have you learned how to invest any surplus savings.
 To do either of those things you must move on, in your own time, to Saving, Investing and Planning.